PhantomCybernetics/bridge_ui_extras/README.md

 ```

 ## Install SSL certificates

+The recommended way to do this is to use (Certbot)[https://certbot.eff.org/] and Let's Encrypt.

-If you want to use a self-signed certificate:
+You can also use a self-signed certificate using openssl:
 ```bash
 cd ssl
 ./gen.sh
 ```
 This will produce ssl/private.key.pem and ssl/public.cert.pem.

-If you are using a self-signed certificate, you need to install the public key in your operating system for the browser to trust it.
+Then you need to install the public key on your operating system for the web browser to trust it.

 ## Run the server
 ```bash